Understanding the T Flip-Flop

 The T Flip-Flop

 T Flip-Flop is a single input logic circuit that holds or toggles its output according to the input state.
 Toggling means changing the next state output to complement the current state.
 T is an abbreviation for Toggle.
 A good example to explain this concept is using a light switch.
 When you toggle a light switch you are either changing from the on state to an off state and vice versa.
-Check out switch toggle e.g. 26ET61T and switch rocker like AML24EBA2AA01 electronic parts here.
+Check out switch toggle e.g. 26ET61T and switch rocker like the AML24EBA2AA01 electronic part here.

 The main purpose of T Flip-Flop is to avoid the occurrence of the intermediate state in SR Flip-Flop.